 –Aldo Marchesi, author of Latin America’s Radical Left: Rebellion and Cold War in the Global 1960s

-The editorial collective for this project is comprised of Marc Becker (Truman State University), Margaret Power (Illinois Tech), Tony Wood (New York University), and Jacob Zumoff (New Jersey City University).
-We have a preliminary agreement to publish this edited volume with the University of Illinois Press.
+The editorial collective for this project is comprised of Marc Becker (Truman State University), Margaret Power (Illinois Tech), Tony Wood (University of Colorado Boulder), and Jacob Zumoff (New Jersey City University).
+This edited volume will be published in July 2023 with the University of Illinois Press.